chromelyapps/Chromely/Documents/network.md

 ````

-To register the Controller class via the Container:
+- Register the Controller class via the Container:

 ````csharp